 The fibres are particularly problematic when they lodge in the lungs, although most people are not aware of inhaling asbestos fibres for 40 – 50 years after the event.

 Inhaling tiny fibres of asbestos into your lungs can cause:

 To reduce the danger to you and those around you, there are strict guidelines around removing, storing and disposing of asbestos.

 Is it asbestos?

-Cement sheeting looks a lot like asbestos, and while some types of asbestos were used in fire walls until around 2002, as a general rule, if your building was constructed after 1990, it is unlikely that your roof will be made from asbestos.
+Cement sheeting looks a lot like asbestos, and while some types of asbestos were used in fire walls until around 2002, as a rule, if your home was constructed after 1990, it is unlikely that your roof will be made from asbestos.
 However, if you are not sure what material your roof is made from, call in an expert to check this for you.

 How dangerous is my roof?